-Aquaculture has also featured, along with small-scale fisheries, in the Government’s IPAPs (Industrial Policy Action Plans) as an area in which jobs could be created, and in the Strategic Integrated Projects (SIPs) programme of the Presidential Infrastructure Co-ordination Committee.
-Aquaculture incubation schemes were included in Sip 11.
-The Aquaculture Competitiveness Improvement Programme (ACIP) covers the challenges facing aquaculture in the country and sets out measures to address these.
-The ACIP is part of the Agricultural Action Policy Plan (APAP).
+The Aquaculture Competitiveness Improvement Programme (ACIP) listed the challenges facing aquaculture in the country and sets out measures to address these.
+The ACIP was part of the Agricultural Action Policy Plan (APAP).

 - The Aquaculture Value Chain Round Table (AVCRT) is a formalised industry-government partnership between the Department of Agriculture, Land Reform and Rural Development (DALRRD) and Aquaculture Association of Southern Africa (AASA).

 - Directorate Marketing Tel: 012 319 8455 Find the annual Aquaculture Market Value Chain Profile on the directorate’s website